Sinus Tachycardia

 Extremely Fast Rates of Sinus Tachycardia

-Once a rhythm reaches a rate where the waves between QRS complexes can't be clearly interpreted it is referred to as Supraventricular Tachycardia.
+Once a rhythm reaches a rate where the waves between QRS complexes can't be clearly interpreted, it is referred to as Supraventricular Tachycardia.

 Below are several more examples of Sinus Tachycardia presented as monitor captures as well as on EKG graphs.

-Sinus Tachycardia practice ECG tracing.
+Sinus Tachycardia with a HR of 130bpm practice EKG tracing.

-After becoming familiar with identifying Sinus Tachycardia EKG tracings you can read about other Narrow Complex Tachycardias in Supraventricular Tachycardia or review Normal Sinus Rhythm.
+After becoming familiar with identifying Sinus Tachycardia ECG tracings you can read about other Narrow Complex Tachycardias in Supraventricular Tachycardia or review Normal Sinus Rhythm.
 Head back to our EKG Rhythm Index to find information on another ECG.
 Otherwise, practice interpreting novel EKGs with our EKG Generator:

 Basic EKG App